-Testing modality Interpretive principles to support public health responses Detection of SARS-CoV-2 When a test result changes from positive to negative, this signifies fewer/no cases in population negative to positive, this indicates the need for increased population awareness and action Qualitative results (presence or absence) are comparable between laboratories Quantification of SARS-CoV- 2 The concentration of SARS-CoV-2 at a particular facility may be used to infer the burden of SARS-CoV-2 in the population served by the wastewater treatment facility.
+Testing modality Interpretive principles to support public health responses Detection of SARS-CoV-2 When a test result changes from positive to negative, this signifies fewer/no cases in population negative to positive, this indicates the need for increased population awareness and action Qualitative results (presence or absence) are comparable between laboratories Changes in the Cycle threshold (Ct) value of SARS-CoV-2 give an indication of whether the burden of disease is increasing or decreasing Quantification of SARS-CoV- 2 The concentration of SARS-CoV-2 at a particular facility may be used to infer the burden of SARS-CoV-2 in the population served by the wastewater treatment facility.
 Changes in the concentration of SARS-CoV-2 give an indication of whether the burden of disease is increasing or decreasing Quantitative results between laboratories are not comparable.
 Quantitative results should be interpreted for a single wastewater treatment plant tested by the same laboratory using the same methodology over time.